-Over the past few months the Club has been preparing its planning application, which was submitted to Merton Council in November.
-Following a four week period in which the application was ratified and formalised, a registration number for the submission by Galliard Home and AFC Wimbledon has now been issued.
+Towards the end of 2014 the Club prepared its planning application, which was submitted to Merton Council in November.
+Following a four week period in which the application was ratified and formalised, a registration number for the submission by Galliard Home and AFC Wimbledon was issued and the application made public.

 What does the plan include?

-The plans include provision for 600 residential units, along with retail and commercial space and a leisure club.
-Though the master plan aims to cater for growing support as Wimbledon progress up the Football League, it would also revitalise this part of Merton by bringing more jobs and adding community facilities for local residents.
+The plans include provision for 602 residential units, along with retail space and a squash and fitness club.
+The plan aims to cater for growing support as Wimbledon progress up the Football League, and would also revitalise this part of Merton by bringing more jobs and adding community facilities for local residents.

-You can still view the online version of the Club's stadium manifesto, which was handed out to supporters last season and which was submitted to the Merton Council as part of its 'call for sites' process.
+You can still view the online version of the Club's stadium manifesto, which was handed out to supporters and submitted to the Merton Council as part of its 'call for sites' process.

-The document summarises the business plan that was posted on the Council's website and sets out the main reasons why AFC Wimbledon should be returning to its home borough, including the benefits we believe we will bring to the community by doing so.
+The document summarises the business plan that was posted on the Council's website and sets out the main reasons why the Club has sought a return to its home borough, including the benefits we believe we will bring to the community by doing so.